countpauper/countpauper/Angel/Design/Language Design.md

 ```

 ## Occam's razor and hypothesis priority
-When multiple matches are possible, the match(es) with the least amount of substitutions are used.
+When multiple matches are possible, the match(es) with the least amount of hypothesis are used.
 This is also used to implement recursion and logical induction.
 ```
 fibonachi(1)